 - Pass the Ability to Benefit test provided by the Department of Education

 If you want more information about the Ability to Benefit act, contact your school’s financial aid office.
 They will be able to provide the information necessary to determine whether you may qualify for the Ability to Benefit act.

 Each state has its own financial aid programs for GED.
 To find out about the various financial aid programs in your state, visit State Contacts.

 Going back to school is a huge step and although there aren’t many options for those pursuing a GED certificate, you got this!
 The first step is taking the GED test here.
 If you need a little extra help, you can find study materials on ged.com.

-Whether you’re finishing high school for you or you have plans to go back to college, getting your GED could be a huge help.
+Whether you’re finishing high school or you have plans to go back to college, getting your GED could be a huge help.